 The citizens of Las Vegas have tired of robbery, murder, and other crimes that have made this town a byword in every civilized community.
 They have resolved to put a stop to crime if in attaining that end they have to forget the law and resort to a speedier justice than it will afford.
 All such characters are, therefore, hereby notified, that they must either leave this town or conform themselves to the requirements of law, or they will be summarily dealt with.
 The flow of blood must and shall be stopped in this community, and the good citizens of both the old and new towns have determined to stop it if they have to HANG by the strong arm of FORCE every violator of the law in this country. ” — Vigilantes

-Six-Shooter, as well as several others made their way to the new boomtown of Tombstone, Arizona.
+Six-Shooter, as well as several others, made their way to the new boomtown of Tombstone, Arizona.
 There, he soon got involved in rustling cattle and was wounded in a fight with ranchers in the San Simon Valley in November 1881.
-Involved in a number of small-time thievery as well, the low-life Smith was even said to have robbed hoboes on the trains.
-He was also known to make people “dance” at the end of his pistol, shooting at their feet, and enjoying their pain when he wounded them.
+Involved in several small-time thievery as well, the low-life Smith was even said to have robbed hoboes on the trains.
+He was also known to make people “dance” at the end of his pistol, shooting at their feet and enjoying their pain when he wounded them.

-He was next heard of in Mimbres, New Mexico, where he terrorized the town and ran many of its vices, before returning to Arizona.
+He was next heard of in Mimbres, New Mexico, where he terrorized the town and ran many of its vices before returning to Arizona.
 In Benson, he was involved in at least one shooting.
-Next, he was heard of living in San Marcial, New Mexico, before he was run out of town and made his way for Laredo, Texas.
+Next, he was heard of living in San Marcial, New Mexico, before he was run out of town and made his way to Laredo, Texas.

 There, he was known as California Jim.
 While working at a Laredo cafe, he got into an argument with his boss and resorted to one of his favorite games — making his boss dance as he shot bullets toward his feet.
-When the Chief of Police arrived to investigate the shots, Six-Shooter killed him.
-He then fled the town and next robbed the station agent at Cactus, Texas.
+Six-Shooter killed him when the Chief of Police arrived to investigate the shots.
+He fled the town and robbed the station agent at Cactus, Texas.

-But, like so many others of his type, his wild lifestyle couldn’t last.
-In August 1882, he was in Cibolo, Texas when he met up with two cowboys, Wesley de Spain and Charles Smith.
+But, like many others of his type, his wild lifestyle couldn’t last.
+In August 1882, he was in Cibolo, Texas, when he met up with two cowboys, Wesley de Spain and Charles Smith.

 For whatever reason, a gunfight ensued between Six-Shooter and de Spain.
-When the smoke cleared Wesley was wounded and Six-Shooter mortally shot.
-He died early the next morning.
+When the smoke cleared, Wesley was wounded, and Six-Shooter was mortally shot.
+He died early the following day.